-It wasn’t until January 2013 when a close friend who was the same age as he, died of health problems associated with being severely overweight.
-And soon after, Robert made the decision to adopt a healthy lifestyle, forgoing all lose-weight-quick schemes in favor of balanced nutrition and exercise.
+It wasn’t until January 2013, when a close friend who was the same age as he, died of health complications associated with obesity.
+Soon after, Robert made the decision to adopt a healthy lifestyle.
+He chose to forgo all lose-weight-quick schemes in favor of balanced nutrition and exercise.
 “Serious weight loss requires a complete overhaul of your lifestyle,” he says.
 “I literally had to hit the reset button and develop all new practices and habits and a new and improved relationship with food.
 I had to fall in love with being active; I programmed my brain to expect pain, stumbles and discouraging thoughts while on the way to the new me.”

-And everyday since March of 2013, he has spent no less than one hour in the gym, oftentimes going twice a day <em>and</em> eating healthy.
-Vegetables, baked meats and plenty water have become part of his everyday meals.
-It was in 2013, when he had his first salad ever…and thoroughly enjoyed it.
+Every day since March of 2013, Brix has spent no less than one hour in the gym, often working out twice a day and prioritizing nutrition.
+Vegetables, grilled or roasted meats and plenty of water have become part of life.
+The exploration of new, healthy foods is now routine.
 “All my life I’ve been very closed-minded when it came to food.
 One of the first things I did once I decided to change my lifestyle was to be open to trying new foods.”
-Robert also believes in not depriving yourself when it comes to cheat meals.
+Brix also believes in balance, and in the need for the occasional indulgence.
 “Deprivation is not healthy, and it will probably drive you crazy.
 The key is to learn your body.
 At the end of the day, weight loss is simple math, calories in verses calories burned.”

 Today, having lost a total of 140 pounds is an accomplishment which Brix doesn’t take lightly.
 “There’s no finish line when it comes to living a healthy lifestyle,” he remarks.
 Brix’ current goals include the achievement of a particular body-fat-to-lean-muscle ratio, in an effort to begin competing in physique competitions.
 “There’s always more you can accomplish, always more to achieve.
 If you can dream about it, you can have it.”